KristofferSaxmo/EndlessRunner/README.md

 This part is a lot more fleshed out.
 For starters, I generalized the code so that the game can have any amount of lanes as long as it's an odd number.
 I made the presets 3, 5 and 7 lanes in the main menu.
 I set up a GameInstance to carry information about the amount of lanes and if it's multiplayer or not from the MenuLevel to the GameLevel.

 Part 2 also includes an AI Co-op mode.
 The AI is an [AIController](https://github.com/KristofferSaxmo/EndlessRunner/blob/main/Source/EndlessRunner/Private/Player2AIController.cpp) that proccesses the oncomming platforms lanes and sets a it's desired position the the closest empty lane.
 It will then move towards the desired lane at a fixed pace.
 If the desired lane is far away, it will also jump to decrease chances getting hit.
+It can die, but will not do so until far into the game when it goes really fast.

 I also made it so that every time one of the players pass an obstacle, there is a small chance that obstacles further ahead gets destroyed.
 It works for each player, so playing with the AI makes it easier because more obstacles are destroyed.